moorepants/learn-multibody-dynamics/mass.rst

 The principal axes and their associated principal moments of inertia can be found by solving the eigenvalue problem.
-The eigenvalues of an arbitrary inertia matrix are the principal moments of inertia and the normalized eigenvectors are the unit vectors parallel to the principal axes.
+The eigenvalues of an arbitrary inertia matrix are the principal moments of inertia and the eigenvectors are the unit vectors parallel to the mutually perpendicular principal axes.
+Recalling that the inertia matrix is a symmetric matrix of real numbers, we know then that it is Hermitian and therefore all its eigenvalues are real.
+Symmetric matrices are also diagonalizable and the eigenvectors will then be orthonormal.

 .. warning::